post-self/idumea.post-self.ink/content/notes.md

 > <sup>11</sup> When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
 When I became an adult, I put an end to childish ways.

 Such bitterness!
 Words as a weapon!
-I write below of how we loathe our connections, and here was a moment of that loathing, for I remember well the pain that we all felt at that cruelty, but this is not that story, and so I will linger on the ideas of
+I write below of how we loathe our connections, and here was a moment of that loathing, for I remember well the pain that we all felt at that cruelty, but this is not that story, and so I will linger on the ideas of glasses darkly.

 #### *The Sightwright suffered as I do, as The Oneirotect does, and perhaps even as The Woman did.*